Read our Privacy Policy for more information about how we process your data.

 Crude death rate

-Costa Rica has achieved exceptional longevity, with life expectancy at 81.2 years—among the highest in the world.
-This represents remarkable progress—a gain of 24 years since 1950.
+Life expectancy in Costa Rica is high at 81.4 years.
+This represents remarkable progress: a gain of 24 years since 1950.
 By 2100, life expectancy is projected to reach 91.2 years.